Glfrey/Hijacking_Sourmash/README.md

 # Hijacking Sourmash

-This repository contains scripts, information and data for the paper "Hijacking a rapid and scalable metagenomic method for plant comparative genomics highlights subgenome dynamics and evolution".
+This repository contains scripts, information and data for the manuscript "Hijacking a rapid and scalable metagenomic method for plant comparative genomics highlights subgenome dynamics and evolution" accepted for publication by Applications in Plant Sciences (publication due this summer).
+If you wish to see a copy of the manuscript prior to publication please reach out to me @ gillian.reynolds@earlham.ac.uk.

 For the sourmash program, see the sourmash [github](https://github.com/sourmash-bio/sourmash),[documentation](https://sourmash.readthedocs.io/en/latest/) and [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6720031/).